Star Wars: Episode III – Revenge of the Sith: Visual effects

 The post-production department (handled by Industrial Light & Magic) began work during filming and continued until weeks before the film was released in 2005.
 Special effects were created using almost all formats, including model work, CGI and practical effects.
 The same department later composited all such work into the filmed scenes—both processes taking nearly two years to complete.
 Revenge of the Sith has 2,151 shots that use special effects, a world record.
+There was a miniature model of Mustafar that measured a length of 33 ft, a width of 18 ft and a height of 7 ft, making it the largest scale model ever built for any film at the time.

-The DVD featurette Within a Minute illustrated the film required 910 artists and 70,441 man-hours to create 49 seconds of footage for the Mustafar duel alone.
+The film required 910 artists and 70,441 man-hours to create 49 seconds of footage for the Mustafar duel alone.
 Members of Hyperspace, the Official Star Wars Fan Club, received a special look into the production.
 Benefits included not only special articles, but they also received access to a webcam that transmitted a new image every 20 seconds during the time it was operating in Fox Studios Australia.
 Many times the stars, and Lucas himself, were spotted on the webcam.